tomse/ScanScripts/README.md

-Make sure all the CLI tools are in your path environment. php5.exe, php5.dll are the only things needed from the php package.
+Make sure all the CLI tools are in your path environment.

+php5.exe, php5.dll are the only things needed from the php package.

+You may need to edit the files to fit your installation accordingly, i.e. path to irfanview etc.